-In the first half term of Nursery and Reception, the majority of our planning is focused on the three prime areas.
-The child's Key Person will spend quality time getting to know their key children and their families.
+The child's Nursery Key Person or Reception teachers will spend quality time getting to know their key children and their families.
 This trusting relationship helps children to settle into nursery and reception and grow in confidence in their new environment.